 The vineyard landscape of the Napa Valley has changed dramatically over the decades – and this property is a good example of this.
 Original grape plantings included Carignan, Johannisberg Riesling, Gutadel, and Golden Chassales among other varietals no longer economically viable to grow in the Napa Valley.
 Today the property is planted to 6 acres of Cabernet Sauvignon and 2 acres to Sauvignon Blanc.

-In a nod to some of the agricultural diversity originally on the property, a small orchard of stone fruit trees will be planted (the property used be home to an extensive walnut orchard, prunes and even citrus trees).
-A variety of vegetables are also grown in the raised beds in front of the winery.
-In part, these will provide ingredients for selected dinners and various culinary offerings (a commercial kitchen is on site).
+In a nod to some of the agricultural diversity originally on the property, a small orchard of stone fruit trees grows on site (the property used be home to an extensive walnut orchard, prunes and even citrus trees).
+A variety of vegetables are also grown in the raised beds highly visible directly in front of the winery.
+In part, these provide ingredients for selected dinners and various culinary offerings (a commercial kitchen is on site and a culinary coordinator is on staff).
 And chickens and bee hives round out the mix.

 The winery itself is state of the art – a cellar underground follows the entire footprint of the main winery building.
-Tanks are fairly small; each one contains a pump which simplifies the amount of work during harvest (the alternative is moving pumps from tank to tank).
+Tanks are fairly small (in the 4-5 ton range); each one contains a pump which simplifies the amount of work during harvest (the alternative is moving pumps from tank to tank).
 Each tank can be converted to open or closed top during fermentation.
 And every tank is located under a hydraulic arm which can be moved tank by tank to do punch-downs as needed.
+The winery also owns an optical sorter (advantage is this machine selects cleaner grapes and sorts faster then people).

 In a somewhat unusual move – they initially produced olive oil from trees growing in Winters, California (about an hour due east of St. Helena).
 However for subsequent vintages these same trees were physically moved from the orchard in Winters to their own estate – thus allowing them to now bottle Napa Valley estate grown olive oil.
 This limited production olive oil is harvested from 80 trees – all are various Italian varietals.